 Under HSI, an additional 150 or more students a year will be able to study at the School to learn how to provide aid effectively, efficiently and safely.
 HSI will also provide entry-level students and current field workers with access to courses, simulated trainings and case studies.

-Aside from his Harvard involvement, Jonathan Lavine represents the Lavine family on several boards, including the Dana-Farber Cancer Institute, a Harvard-affiliated medical center.
-He is a member of the boards of Children’s Hospital Trust, City Year, Be The Change Inc., Opportunity Nation, Dana Hall School and Horizons for Homeless Children.
+Aside from their Harvard involvement, Jonathan Lavine represents the Lavine family on several boards, including the Dana-Farber Cancer Institute, a Harvard-affiliated medical center.
+He is a member of the boards of Children’s Hospital Trust, Opportunity Nation, and Horizons for Homeless Children.
 He also serves as a Trustee of Columbia University and a Director of the Boston Celtics.
+In 2013, he was elected Chair of City Year’s National Board of Trustees, and currently serves as Co-Chair of the organization.
+Jeannie Lavine serves on the Board of Directors of The Better Angels Society, an organization that supports the historically significant documentary films of Ken Burns and works to share them through educational outreach.
+The Lavines also support organizations including, uAspire, EJI and LIFT.

-The Lavines reside in Weston, Massachusetts and have two children.
+The Lavines reside in Lexington, Massachusetts and have two children.

 Connect with Jonathan Lavine